assafslv/starter-gatsby-sanity/README.md

 1. Stackbit will deploy the [Sanity Studio](https://www.sanity.io/studio) and [Stanity GraphQL API](https://www.sanity.io/docs/graphql) for you.

+1. Once finished, you will be redirected to Stackbit Studio where you will be able to edit the content using the free on-page editing experience, and publish new versions of your site

-1. When finished, clone the generated repository.
+1. To develop your site locally, clone the generated repository.

 1. Install npm dependencies: